mishika12/Regression-Walmart_Sales_Data_Analysis/README.md

 2. Decision Trees
 3. Random Forest

-The ipynb and html versions of the code are in 'notebooks'.
+The ipynb and html versions of the code are in 'Notebook'.